Gerontocracy: Japan

 Modern Japan has been described as a gerontocracy (or "silver democracy") and "generationally unjust, partially a product of the country's severely ageing population."

+Malaysia

+Mahathir Mohamad became the world's oldest serving state leader (aged at the time) and was also officially recognized by Guinness World Records as the world's oldest serving prime minister.

+Malaysia’s political landscape is dominated by ageing leaders, with key figures well into their seventies, eighties and even nineties - notably, Mahathir Mohamad, who after serving 22 years as prime minister from 1981 to 2003, returned to the office at the age of 93 following the 2018 Malaysian general election, and then contested in the 2022 Malaysian general election at the age of 97.
+Mahathir's successor as Prime Minister in 2020, Muhyiddin Yassin (8th prime minister) took office when he was 72 years, 291 days old, and Anwar Ibrahim (10th prime minister) took office at the age of 75 years, 106 days.
+The median age in Malaysia is 30, while the average politician is around 60, and most top leaders of the main political parties like PKR, Bersatu, PAS, UMNO are older men.

 Roman Republic

 The Roman Republic was originally an example; the word senate is related to the Latin word senex, meaning "old man".
 Cicero wrote: "They wouldn't make use of running or jumping or spears from afar or swords up close, but rather wisdom, reasoning, and thought, which, if they weren't in old men, our ancestors wouldn't have called the highest council the senate."

 Stateless societies

 In Kenya, Samburu society is said to be a gerontocracy.
 The power of elders is linked to the belief in their curse, underpinning their monopoly over arranging marriages and taking on further wives.
 This is at the expense of unmarried younger men, whose development up to the age of thirty is in a state of social suspension, prolonging their adolescent status.
 The paradox of Samburu gerontocracy is that popular attention focuses on the glamour and deviant activities of these footloose bachelors, which extend to a form of gang warfare, widespread suspicions of adultery with the wives of older men, and theft of their stock.

 American Indian elders and Australian Aboriginal elders are traditional figures of wisdom and authority in many Native American and Aboriginal cultures.